School Year Programs

 Maroon Bel Canto Singers (MBCS) is a smaller, more select ensemble for older students, with or without prior choral experience.
 In this choir for middle school students, singers rehearse weekly at their chosen MBCS school, participate in a MBCS Workshop, and perform a concert in March.
 With the focus squarely on older middle-school singers, we’ll learn challenging and fun repertoire, develop sight-reading skills, and move quickly through advanced choral techniques!
 Ending before Spring Break, MBCS is designed so busy middle school students can sing in the ensemble and still participate in other after school activities and athletics, including spring sports.
 Learn more.

 The Musical Connections program enriches the lives of Roaring Fork Valley children and adults by bringing accomplished musicians to local schools and performance venues for residencies and concerts.
 Musical Connections also offers honor ensemble opportunities to talented students in the Roaring Fork Valley's band and choir programs.

 The Aspen Music Festival offers both an Honor Band for middle school students and Honor Choir for high school students in the Roaring Fork Valley.
 These ensembles offer students an immersive experience that includes a full day of side-by-side rehearsals and sectionals led by music professionals.
 The day concludes with an exciting free concert that evening in Harris Concert Hall showcasing the hard work of the students throughout the day.
 Learn more.

 Our Education Department is happy to assist local music teachers in their classrooms.
-Contact Katie or Sarah to set up an appointment.
+Contact the Education department to set up an appointment.
 Learn more.